-Peter A. Bolstorff is executive vice president of corporate development.
-Peter oversees the ASCM for Business value proposition that includes supply chain talent development and corporate supply chain performance.
+Peter A. Bolstorff is the executive vice president of corporate development.
+Peter oversees the ASCM corporate transformation value proposition that includes supply chain talent development and corporate supply chain performance.

 Bolstorff, the respected author of Supply Chain Excellence: A Handbook for Dramatic Improvement Using the SCOR Model, brings over 25 years of experience in supply chain and operations management to the position.
 Bolstorff joined ASCM as the Executive Director for the then newly merged APICS Supply Chain Council.
 Prior to joining ASCM, Bolstorff was the founding principal of SCE Limited, a consulting firm focused on providing supply chain program management and SCOR-based education to supply chain executives and their global teams.
 Bolstorff also held supply chain and operations management leadership roles at Pragmatek Consulting Group, Imation, 3M, and has been a lifelong volunteer within the SCOR community.

 He received his master’s degree in industrial education from the University of Minnesota and his bachelor’s degree in mathematics, education, and psychology from St. Olaf College.
 He is a SCOR-certified instructor and is certified in Six Sigma.